 Fresh Roots in Vancouver

 You don’t have to travel far to give your students a farm experience in our outdoor classrooms.
 Situated at Vancouver Technical and David Thompson secondary schools, our schoolyard farms are a short walk from many elementary schools and community centers.
-Our standard field trips are 2 hours long and include a farm work experience, as well as a tasting of farm-fresh veggies when available.
-Longer or shorter hour versions of some programs as well as custom themes may be available – ask when you book.
+Our standard field trips are 2 hours long and include a short farm work experience, as well as a tasting of farm-fresh veggies when available.
+Longer or shorter versions of some programs as well as custom themes may be available – just ask.

 Cost & Group Size